 There weren't a lot of the big supermarkets that their are now, but they did have this awesome Coles Variety Store in Lonsdale Street, Dandenong.
 It had everything that you could think of in there.
 I can remember at the back of the store you'd go down this wooden ramp which was slanted down to the cafeteria section.
 We would try to run down it.
 I can remember Mum and Dad would take us there and they had this amazing fried flake in the caferteria that she would get for us sometimes.
 It had an amazing crunch and was so delicious that I can still taste it now.
 Yum!

 Dad would get his haircut in the Vanity Arcade which was only a few doors up from Coles.
 There, they had a photo booth and even though times were a little tough, we did manage to convince them to get a photo in there.
 It wasn't cheap, but they always tried to keep us happy.
-Dad had also been in the same booth with his friends when he had first arrived in Dandenong so that was pretty special.
+Dad had also been in the same booth with his friends when he had first arrived in Dandenong in 1962 so that was pretty special.

 There was also an actual Photo Studio in the Vanity Arcade, Dandenong that Dad and Mum had their memorable Wedding photo's in, but also had taken us kids there for special occassions like my 1st Birthday.